xiix0/scam/README.md

-You have a will that can be influenced by all with whom you come in contact.
+You could live a better life, if you had a better mind and a better body.